openkraken/website/docs/guide/advanced/network-intercept.en-US.md

 We need to implement `HttpClientInterceptor` to provide network interception capabilities.
 It has 3 methods:

--`Future<HttpClientRequest?> beforeRequest(HttpClientRequest request)`: Before making the request, at this time the `HttpClientRequest` object has been created, it will be passed in as the first parameter of this method, you can directly modify this object, or you You can also return a new `HttpClientRequest` object.
-Returning a Null value means that no modification will be made. -`Future<HttpClientResponse?> shouldInterceptRequest(HttpClientRequest request)`: Triggered when the request is initiated.
+- `Future<HttpClientRequest?> beforeRequest(HttpClientRequest request)`: Before making the request, at this time the `HttpClientRequest` object has been created, it will be passed in as the first parameter of this method, you can directly modify this object, or you You can also return a new `HttpClientRequest` object.
+Returning a Null value means that no modification will be made.
+- `Future<HttpClientResponse?> shouldInterceptRequest(HttpClientRequest request)`: Triggered when the request is initiated.
 Unlike `beforeRequest`, you can directly return a `HttpClientResponse` object.
 At this time, Kraken will no longer initiate real network requests.
 Instead, use this object as the return object of this request.
 This is useful when implementing a custom cache function.
-Returning a Null value means that no modification will be made. -`Future<HttpClientResponse?> afterResponse(HttpClientRequest request, HttpClientResponse response);`: Triggered after the request returns, it will pass in both `HttpClientRequest` and `HttpClientResponse` objects; but at this time `HttpClientRequest` is a read-only object, modify It has no meaning; `HttpClientResponse` can be modified, or you can return a new `HttpClientResponse` object as the return object of this request.
+Returning a Null value means that no modification will be made.
+- `Future<HttpClientResponse?> afterResponse(HttpClientRequest request, HttpClientResponse response);`: Triggered after the request returns, it will pass in both `HttpClientRequest` and `HttpClientResponse` objects; but at this time `HttpClientRequest` is a read-only object, modify It has no meaning; `HttpClientResponse` can be modified, or you can return a new `HttpClientResponse` object as the return object of this request.
 Returning a Null value means that no modification will be made.

 > Tips: `HttpClientResponse` is also an abstract class, you can use `HttpClientStreamResponse` as the actual implementation of `HttpClientResponse`.